Credit Card Reader Troubleshooting

 - If the problem persists, troubleshoot the router or contact your Internet service provider for help.

-Decline means the attempted charge was refused by the customer’s bank.
+Card declined and Decline both mean the attempted charge was refused by the customer’s bank.

 - Tap 'Retry' to try charging the card again.

 - If declined again, have the customer contact their bank or finish the sale with a different card / tender.

 "Error communicating with processor" or "Gateway error"